dps923/winter2020/graded-work/assign4-student.md

 5. Select the top-level folders:
 (project)
 MyCode
-Right-click, and choose **Compress 2 Items**, which creates a zip file (make sure the zip file is fairly small, around 2MB or less).
+Right-click, and choose **Compress 2 Items**, which creates a zip file.
+The zip file may be sizeable, with all of the screen captures.

 6. Login to Blackboard/My.Seneca, and in this course's Assignments area, look for the upload link, and submit your work there.